KangersHub/TorrentLeechX/README.md

 * `DESTINATION_FOLDER`: Name of your folder in ur respective drive where you want to upload the files using the bot.

-* `OWNER_ID`: ID of the bot owner, He/she can be able to access bot in bot only mode too.
+* `OWNER_ID`: ID of the bot owner, He/she can be abled to access bot in bot only mode too(private mode).

 ##### Set Rclone